 The gist of this bill is that it allows insurance companies to keep their options open when waiving subrogation in uninsured/underinsured cases.
 As it sits now under Maurer, insurance companies lose their option to contest liability at trial if they consent to the policy limits settlement offer to the insured.

-Quick example: defendant has $100,000 in coverage with a $1 million uninsured motorist policy.
-Defendant wants to offer up the entire $100,000 policy.
-The underinsured motorist carrier has a choice: either front the $100,000 or allow the at fault driver’s insurance company to pay out the $100,000.
-Under Maurer, if the underinsured insurance carrier agrees to the settlement with at fault carrier, it cannot contest liability at trial.
-This bill pending in the Maryland Senate, would change that rule.
+Quick example: the defendant has $100,000 in coverage with a $1 million uninsured motorist policy.
+Defendant wants to offer the entire $100,000 policy.
+The underinsured motorist carrier has a choice: either front the $100,000 or allow the at-fault driver’s insurance company to pay out the $100,000.
+Under Maurer, if the underinsured insurance carrier agrees to the settlement with the at-fault carrier, it cannot contest liability at trial.
+This bill, pending in the Maryland Senate, would change that rule.

 Many Maryland personal injury lawyers applauded Maurer when the opinion came out.
 Insurance companies are in favor of this bill.
-As a gut reflex reaction, it is easy to see Maurer as a zero sum game: it hurts insurance companies and decreases their options so it must be good for plaintiffs’ lawyers.
-But insurance companies have responded to Maurer by refusing to waive subrogation in cases where they otherwise would.
-(Not surprisingly, State Farm seems to lead the league in “Most Times Failing to Waive Subrogation Even Though It Seems Like A No Brainer That They Would” accident cases we have.)
+As a gut reflex reaction, it is easy to see Maurer as a zero-sum game: it hurts insurance companies and decreases their options so it must be good for plaintiffs’ lawyers.
+But insurance companies have responded to Maurer by refusing to waive subrogation where they otherwise would.
+(State Farm seems to lead the league in “Most Times Failing to Waive Subrogation Even Though It Seems Like A No Brainer That They Would” accident cases we have.)
 It leads to more work and hassle for lawyers handling cases on both sides because when subro is not waived, both the uninsured motorist carrier and the at-fault driver’s lawyer remain in this case.

-Plaintiffs lawyers particularly dislike this outcome because, quite honestly, the quality of lawyers representing insurance companies in accident cases varies wildly.
+Plaintiffs lawyers particularly dislike this outcome because, honestly, the quality of lawyers representing insurance companies in accident cases varies wildly.
 Some of the best trial lawyers in the world are in-house counsel for insurance companies.
-It is also fair to say that some lawyers defending insurance companies are lazy about how they work up car accident cases and just seem to be going through the motions to pickup a paycheck and get home to their families.
-Having to deal with two lawyers in a case doubles the chances of having to deal with a good lawyer who is not going to let personal injury lawyers grab important advantage during discovery without a real fight.
+It is also fair to say that some lawyers defending insurance companies are lazy about how they work up car accident cases and just seem to go through the motions to pick up a paycheck and get home to their families.
+Having to deal with two lawyers in a case doubles the chances of having to deal with a good lawyer who will not let personal injury lawyers grab important advantage during discovery without an real fight.